jmshtr/melody/README.md

 ## Features

 - Add MP3 files to the playlist
-- Play, pause, stop, skip to next/previous track
+- Play, pause, stop, skip to the next/previous track
 - Simple and intuitive user interface

 ## Requirements